Profiling the Salivary microbiome of the Qatari population

 Description: Graphs of linear discriminant analysis (LDA) scores for differentially abundant bacterial phyla and genera; among the two groups.
 LDA scores indicate overrepresented bacteria in males (green) and females (red)

-Abundance in Group 1: decreased abundance in Males
+Abundance in Group 1: increased abundance in Females

 Treponema